SummaryRead the full fact sheet

 - asking a family member or friend to remind you

-- always carrying a list of your medicines and their doses with you
+- always carrying a list of your medicines with you, including their doses and when to take them

-- entering a daily alarm in your mobile phone to remind you.
+- entering a daily alarm in your mobile phone or downloading an app to remind you.